eudesgccunha/qr-code-generator/README.md

 ## Simple usage with qr-code.py

+### Place you data

+To generate your qrcode, download and open the 'qr-code.py' archive.

+Next, you need change the data between the quotes:<br>
+`img = qrcode.make('place-your-data-here')`

+Data can be an url from website, number or other type.

+### Rename archive file

+Change the file name and you code is ready for run.
+`img.save("file.png")`

 ## Customized usage with qr-code.py

-You can find more info clicking [here](https://github.com/lincolnloop/python-qrcode).
+You can find more information by clicking [here](https://github.com/lincolnloop/python-qrcode).